JacobYZ/aurora-airbnb-clone/README.md

 ## Demo

-You can try out the game at [https://booking.auroraweb.com.au/](https://booking.auroraweb.com.au/)
+You can try out the application at [https://booking.auroraweb.com.au/](https://booking.auroraweb.com.au/)

 ## Features